TeleBASIC Reference Guide

 10 PRINT USER$ + " is logged in on port: " + STR$(PORT%)

-Returns the position of s2$ in s1$ indexed from 1, or 0 if not found
+Returns the position (indexed from 1) of search$ within string$, or 0 if not

 3